Demonstrators protest against new asylum centre in Geneva

 The number of rejected asylum seekers leaving Switzerland rose by 18.5% last year.

-The demonstrators denounced what they see as the violence of the Swiss federal asylum system.
-The said the establishment in Grand-Saconnex, which is to open on Monday, a “centre of shame” and a “machine of rejection and exclusion”.
+The protestors denounced what they describe as the violence of the Swiss federal asylum system.
+They called the centre in Grand-Saconnex, set to open on Monday, a “centre of shame” and a “machine of rejection and exclusion”.

-The centre is located near the end of the runway at Geneva airport, next to the bypass motorway.
+The centre is located near the end of the runway at Geneva airport, next to a bypass motorway.

 Translated from French by DeepL/dos